Where Have All The Bob Seger Albums Gone?

 Bruce only had four LPs then, whereas Bob seemed to have a new old one every time I returned to the S rack: Ramblin' Gamblin' Man, Mongrel, Back in '72, Smokin' O.P.'s, Seven, Beautiful Loser.
 They weren't all there every time (though I didn't know it then, two others, Noah and Brand New Morning, had already fallen out of print), so it was hard to tell whether one going missing meant it was a good one I should have grabbed when I had the chance, or simply wasn't worth restocking because so few people wanted it.

-It had taken Seger a decade of false starts to secure his place in the canon, and the very size of his back catalog, and the way the band name kept changing, from The Bob Seger System to plain old Bob Seger to Bob Seger and the Silver Bullet Band, implied it had taken him a while to figure out what he was doing.
-Most visits, I slipped the Seger records back in the bin, and went home with something else, though I congratulate my younger self for eventually gambling on Back in '72 and Smokin' O.P.'s.
+It had taken Seger a decade of false starts to secure his place in the canon, and the very size of his back catalog and the way the band name kept changing — from The Bob Seger System to plain old Bob Seger to Bob Seger and the Silver Bullet Band — implied it had taken him a while to figure out what he was doing.
+Most visits, I slipped the Seger records back in the bin and went home with something else, though I congratulate my younger self for eventually gambling on Back in '72 and Smokin' O.P.'s.

 In those pre-Internet days, we relied on magazines such as Rolling Stone and Creem to fill us in on artists' back stories, and every new piece about a given performer came with an obligatory summary of their career to date.
 Reading these all in a row in 2017 can be grimly amusing, as it's clear Seger was well-regarded by the cognoscenti from his very first Cameo-Parkway single (1966's "East Side Story," credited to Bob Seger and the Last Heard, recorded at the behest of manager Eddie "Punch" Andrews, who still oversees Seger's affairs today).
 But writers greeted every new release with some variation of "Bob is great; hopefully this record will put him over the top."
 As the years went by, each new review then felt obliged to explain why the last LP hadn't done so after all.
 Here's a small sample of that pattern, all taken from back issues of Rolling Stone: